noureh10/noureh10.github.io/content/posts/Aboutme.md

 ##### Curriculum Vitae

 If you came to check my skills and competences, you're on the spot !
-You'll find a short yet informative Curriculum Vitae about my education, my experience and all the things that revolves around it.
+You'll find a short yet informative Curriculum Vitae on my website.

 ##### Programming